olincb/website/app/views/markdown/blogs/_2023-03-17: The Gibbon Experience.md

 ![Me on a zipline](/blog/images/2023-03-17_zipliner.jpg)

 This is Georgie and me.
 We didn’t know it yet but we became very good friends and ended up traveling together for a pretty long time.
+She'll be back in future blog posts.

 ![Georgie and I take a selfie with Bekah’s camera](/blog/images/2023-03-17_georgieselfie.jpg)